Part of 2026 · May 19, 2026 · Vienna · 200+ Attendees · 2027 — Stay Updated →

 Why Encryption Is Broken — and Why Most People Do Not Know It Yet

 Quantum computers change this assumption fundamentally.
-Shor's algorithm can factor large numbers exponentially faster on a quantum computer than on any classical machine.
-A sufficiently powerful quantum computer — one that does not yet exist at scale, but that multiple national programmes and private companies are actively building — could break most of today's public-key encryption infrastructure in hours rather than the millennia it would take a classical computer.
+Shor’s algorithm, developed in 1994, can factor large numbers exponentially faster on a quantum computer than on any classical machine.
+The practical implication is stark: a sufficiently powerful quantum computer — one that does not yet exist at scale, but that multiple national programmes and private companies are actively building — could break most of today’s public-key encryption infrastructure in hours rather than the millennia it would take a classical computer.

 The most immediate threat is not the future quantum computer.
-It is an attack strategy that security researchers call "harvest now, decrypt later."
-Adversaries are already collecting encrypted communications and storing them.
+It is an attack strategy that security researchers call “harvest now, decrypt later.”
+Adversaries with the resources and patience — nation-state intelligence agencies are the obvious candidates — are already collecting encrypted communications and storing them.
 When a sufficiently powerful quantum computer arrives, that stored data becomes readable.
+Medical records, financial transactions, diplomatic communications, infrastructure access credentials.
+Everything encrypted today is a potential target for tomorrow’s quantum computer.
 The window to act is not when quantum computers arrive.
 It is now.

 The zerothird Approach: Security From Physics, Not Mathematics